LeonardoLGDS/LeonardoLGDS/README.md

 # 👋 Hey there

 <div align="justify">
-    My name is Leo and I am passionate about teachnology and programming!
+    My name is Leo and I am passionate about technology and programming!
 Right now my mind is focused on learning everything that is related to Web Development.
 I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
 </div>

 # 🔧 Technologies & Tools